rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-09-30-9297a9661bc207d7-adjudication-order-in-the-matter-of-insider-trading-activity-of-certain-entities.md

 stocks:
 - SWANENERGY
 tags:
-- insider-trading
-- adjudication-order
+- adjudication
-- pit-regulations
+- contra-trades
 - designated-person
-- contra-trades
+- investigation
 - penalty
+- pit-regulations
 title: Adjudication Order in the matter of insider trading activity of certain entities in the scrip of Ms. Swan Energy Limited
 ---